here 2

 Please abide by the Seven Principles of Leave No Trace; those principles include remembering to plan ahead and prepare, dispose of waste properly, and respect wildlife.
 (And while you're outdoors, remember to Take Care Out There.)

 What else should you know about paddling the trail?
 We've rounded up 10 ways to have fun while staying safe along the Willamette Water Trail.
-And uncover safety, requirements, educational resources, and more from the Oregon Marine Board.
+And check out safety requirements, educational resources, and more from the Oregon State Marine Board.

-Requirements for Paddling and Boating (via the Oregon Marine Board)
+Requirements for Paddling and Boating (via the Oregon State Marine Board)

 An illustration of a flashlight